fsavje/scclust/README.md

 ## How to use scclust

-Details on how to use scclust is best found in the documentation, the library header (`include/scclust.h`) and the examples distributed with the code (`examples`).
+Details on how to use scclust is best found in the documentation, the library header and the examples distributed with the code.
 For those that are impatient, the following snippet shows a simple use case: we have a set of data points and want to construct clusters that contain at least three points each.

 ```c
 #include <stdbool.h>